MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-onedrive-sharepoint.md

 The requirements apply to users in the organization.
 To create a subscription, you need:

 - Permissions to access the report.
-- Access to a workspace backed by a Power BI Premium capacity or equivalent Fabric capacity.
+- Access to a workspace backed by a [Premium capacity](../enterprise/service-premium-what-is.md) or equivalent [Fabric capacity](/fabric/enterprise/licenses#microsoft-fabric-license-types).

 Your Fabric admin (previously Power BI admin) needs to enable subscriptions in your tenant.
 If you’re an admin, see [Enable subscriptions in the Power BI admin portal](/fabric/admin/service-admin-portal-export-sharing#users-can-set-up-email-subscriptions).

 ## Subscribe to a report